prernaadvani/whatsprernacooking/_posts/2021-01-19-zucchini-fritters.md

   thumbnail: /images/fritters/fritters 8.png
 ---

-The hardest thing about this recipe is grating the zucchini and it comes together so very quickly.
+The hardest thing about this recipe is grating the zucchini, so anyone can make this with ease!

 The recipe that I used is adapted from [Feel Good Foodie](https://feelgoodfoodie.net/recipe/zucchini-fritters/#wprm-recipe-container-25172).